 What is truly exciting about our cluster development is the innovation taking place across these groups.
-Businesses are gaining a competitive advantage within their sector from using technologies in new applications – from agricultural businesses using space technology to improve food production, to medical device manufacturers using high-performance computing and big data analysis to improve patient care – we are enabling collaboration in a truly exciting way.
+Businesses are gaining a competitive advantage within their sector from using technologies in new applications.
+From agricultural businesses using space technology to improve food production, to medical device manufacturers using high-performance computing and big data analysis to improve patient care.
+We are enabling collaboration in a truly exciting way.

 Harwell Space Cluster

 Harwell Space Cluster is the gateway to the UK space sector with 89 space organisations employing 950 people.

 Global space companies have established a presence at Harwell, such as:

 Activities range from the design of propulsion subsystems to satellite navigation systems.

 These are joined by a range of small and medium-sized enterprises (SMEs) from start-ups in the European Space Agency Business Incubation Centre to rapidly growing companies such as: